benkonz/advent_of_code_2021/README.md

 # Advent of Code 2021

 My Advent of Code solutions.
-Solutions are written in `d`  They can be compiled via:
+Solutions are written in `d`.
+They can be compiled via:

 ```